Elena-L13/RDAMP-Dimensional-Model-Tableau/README.md

 **Insight:** Reveals monthly purchasing patterns by category.
 ![Product Seasonality](tableau/screenshots/Elena_Losavio_Seasonal_trends.png)

+Kitchenware sales are high and stable, with peaks in March (possibly linked to the start of spring) and August (potentially due to barbecues).
+Outdoor goods and clothing are also top performers.
+Summer sales overall appear less stable and less frequent.

 ---

 ### 2 Discount vs. Profit Analysis
 **Chart Type:** Scatter plot chart
 **Insight:** Evaluates the relationship between discounting and profitability.
 ![Discount vs Profit](tableau/screenshots/Elena_Losavio_discount_vs_profit.png)

+Discounted items within the 12% to 22% range perform best.
+Kitchenware, outdoor goods and clothing are strong across seasons and most profitable when discounted within this range.
+Toys and music are rarely discounted and generate low profit, suggesting a review of the discount strategy.

 ---